Mbugua/acme/README.md

 ```
 10. Run `./manage.py runserver` or `python3.6 manage.py runserver` to run the application

+11. TO DO
+- Mobile payments
+- Send SMS notification
+- Finalize Tickets
 ```
 ## Known Bugs
 * open ticket :P

 ## Technologies Used